marcusinthesky/Word2Risk/paper/Draft Submission.md

 In order to understand why these results may be significant we analyse the distribution of a portfolio over time, this being the 500th portfolio.
 We assess association and how it affects volatility and residuals.
 In these plots there is a definite trend.
-In the Figure 13 there is a clear clustering of days where both association and volatility are low and the density of days decreases as both volatility and association increase.
+In Figure 13 there is a clear clustering of days where both association and volatility are low and the density of days decreases as both volatility and association increase.
 The residuals plot, shown in Figure 14, is similar with a large cluster at an association below 0.1 and thinning out as association increases.
 This suggests a positive relationship between association and volatility.
 With an R-squared value of 0.068, this is not much better than the previous method but it is improved which shows greater explanation of volatility by association, on average.
 The telling statistic is the t-stat, which in this method is sufficiently large enough for the coefficient and the constant, making p-values significantly small.

 ![Scatter Plot of Association and Volatility of the 500th Portfolio](../experiments/media/Scatter Plot of 500th Portofolio.png)
 <center>__Figure 13: Scatter Plot of Association and Volatility of the 500th Portfolio__</center>